Section 1 – Tax System

 Income Tax Payments

-2 If the payment deadline falls on a Saturday, Sunday or statutory holiday, the rule in footnote 1 in this Section generally applies.
+2 If the payment deadline falls on a Saturday, Sunday or statutory holiday, it is generally postponed to the next business day.

 Employees and pension plan administrators who make certain payments are required to withhold amounts set by tax regulation and to remit them to the appropriate government.

 Tax withholdings include deductions made by employers on remuneration paid to employees and on lump-sum payments.

 The governments publish withholding tax tables with which payers must comply.
 However, lump-sum payments are subject to the following fixed rates:

 Lump-sum payments from an RPP, a DPSP, an RRSP or a retiring allowance are not subject to withholding if they are transferred directly to another plan without being paid to the beneficiary.

 3 Payments from an RRSP or an RRIF are subject to a 15% withholding tax in Quebec, for a combined rate of 25%.
 4 Payments from an RRSP or an RRIF are subject to a 15% withholding tax in Quebec, for a combined rate of 30%.